TomPace101/nanopore_diffusion/notes.md

 So we need to create little functions to generate these things.
 That way, both doit and the command line can call the same functions, rather than having to duplicate the same code.
+Maybe these should even be methods of the objects.
+For example, the PlotFigure objects have locate_data methods.

 _FEATURE_ doit tasks for parameter generation
 But other tasks are generated based on reading the output of parameter generation tasks.